Rahma-Thlijani/Rahma/README.md

-# Anticipating Youtube Videos' Views Using Deep Learning and Multiple Linear Regression
+# Anticipating Youtube Videos' Views
 Data science project that uses deep learning and multiple linear regression aiming to predict the number of views for youtube videos.
 ## Data Description